JoshDoug/Notes/Java/JavaSE/Platform-Environment.md

 Access to system properties can be restricted by the [Security Manager](https://docs.oracle.com/javase/tutorial/essential/environment/security.html), but mostly only an issue with Applets.

+Other properties to do with Java [RIA](https://docs.oracle.com/javase/tutorial/deployment/doingMoreWithRIA/properties.html)

+From Oracle's Tutorial:
+> The setProperties method changes the set of system properties for the current running application.
+These changes are not persistent.
+That is, changing the system properties within an application will not affect future invocations of the Java interpreter for this or any other application.
+The runtime system re-initializes the system properties each time its starts up.
+If changes to system properties are to be persistent, then the application must write the values to some file before exiting and read them in again upon startup.

+### Security Manager
+Only really relevant to applets, so [link](https://docs.oracle.com/javase/tutorial/essential/environment/security.html) instead of notes.
+On macOS (and presumably Windows & Linux) running `System.getSecurityManager` returns null instead of the SecurityManager object.
+Outside of Applets, an application will usually only have a SecManager if one has been created by the application itself, instead of it being externally enforced by, for example, a browser.

+### Misc System Methods
+`arrayCopy`

+`currentTimeMillis` & `nanoTime` which are useful for measuring time intervals, whereas `java.util.Calendar.getInstance` is a better option for getting the current time.

+`exit` causes the JVM to shut down, can specify an integer value which is available to the process that launched the application.
+The integer indicates that cause for the shutdown, e.g. an exit status of 0 is by convention just a normla shutdown, while any other number is typically an error code.

 ## PATH & CLASSPATH